carlo-808/simple_otel_collector_to_nr/README.md

 ## Simple Express App
-### Using Open Telemetry Collector and New Relic Exporter
+### Using Opentelemetry Collector and New Relic Exporter

+This project contains three simple express services that call each other and report application telemetry using an OpenTelemetry Collector and New Relic Exporter.

-Before running the services, run `npm install` in the `service1` and `service1` directories to install all the packages.
+Before running the services, run `npm install` in the `service1`, `service2` and `service3` directories to install all the packages.
 I'll fix this up later :)

 ### Collector